MicrosoftLearning/dp-420-cosmos-db-dev/instructions/14-functions.md

 The Azure Cosmos DB trigger for Azure Functions is implemented using a change feed processor.
 You can create functions that respond to create and update operations in your Azure Cosmos DB for NoSQL container with this knowledge.
 If you have implemented a change feed processor manually, the setup for Azure Functions is similar.

-In this lab, you will
+In this lab, you will create a function app, and all its necessary resources, that monitors your database and ouputs log information for each detected operation within it.

 ## Create an Azure Cosmos DB for NoSQL account